mdcutone/psychxr/README.md

 ### Building from Source

 If you choose to compile PsychXR from source, you must have the appropriate C++ compiler ([Microsoft Visual C++ Build Tools](https://www.microsoft.com/en-us/download/details.aspx?id=48159)) and SDKs installed on your computer.
-Since the Oculus Rift on Windows is the only supported HMD at this time, download the [Oculus SDK for Windows v1.25.0](https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/1.25.0/) and extract somewhere accessable on your PC.
+Since the Oculus Rift on Windows is the only supported HMD at this time, download the [Oculus SDK for Windows v1.25.0](https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/1.25.0/) and extract the zip file somewhere accessable on your PC.

 You can download the latest source distribution package for PsychXR from the releases page.